-- UoB students are provided with adequate support in terms of library, laboratories, elearning and e-resources, guidance and care.
-During the interviews, the Panel learned that the Library is involved in student inductions and organises a number of information literacy and other workshops on digital resources.
-Similarly, the IT and e-Learning Centres offer training on IT resources and facilities.
-The Panel notes that MHRM students were generally aware of the support offered to them.
+- UoB students are provided with adequate support in terms of library, laboratories, e-learning and e-resources, guidance and care.
+During the interviews, the Panel learned that the library is involved in student inductions and organises a number of information literacy and other workshops on digital resources.
+Similarly, the IT and E-Learning Centres offer training on IT resources and facilities and provide laptops to students who need them.
+The Panel notes that MBA students were generally aware of the support offered to them.
 Female students are suitably accommodated as indicated during the interviews.
-Students with special needs are also supported through the Deanship of Student Affairs but currently, there are no students with special needs on the MHRM programme. - Although UoB has a Career Counselling Office, the SER does not address how MHRM students are provided with career guidance and support.
-The Panel requested more information about the career services that MHRM students had access to and was informed that this was 'not applicable' since the majority of MHRM students are already employed.
-Students and graduates confirmed in interviews that they are not given any guidance with careers, although they agreed that having an MHRM degree had enhanced their career prospects.
+Students with special needs are also supported through the Deanship of Student Affairs but currently, there are no students with special needs on the MBA programme. - Although UoB has a Career Counselling Office, the SER does not address how MBA students are provided with career guidance and support.
+The Panel requested more information about the career services that MBA students had access to and was informed that this was 'not applicable' since the majority of MBA students are already employed.
+Students and graduates confirmed in interviews that they are not given any guidance with careers, although they agreed that having an MBA degree had enhanced their career prospects.
 According to the results of the university's Graduate Destination Survey, there is a need for enhancing career support.
-Therefore, the Panel recommends that the College should provide appropriate and effective career support services to MHRM students to help them accomplish their professional goals and aspirations.
+Therefore, the Panel recommends that the College should provide appropriate and effective career support services to MBA students to help them accomplish their professional goals and aspirations.

-- The Deanship of Students' Affairs Guidance and Counselling Department organise an Induction Day for all new UoB students at the start of every academic year.
-An additional induction event for MHRM students is held within CoB by the MHRM Programme Coordinator and introduces them to the programme and relevant policies and regulations.
+- The Deanship of Students' Affairs' Guidance and Counselling Department organises an Induction Day for all new UoB students at the start of every academic year.
+An additional induction event for MBA students is held within CoB by the MBA Programme Coordinator and introduces them to the programme and relevant policies and regulations.
 The Academic Advising Regulations detail the support that needs to be provided to students by their assigned academic advisors.
-The Panel was informed during interviews that MHRM students make limited use of academic advising resources, preferring to contact their thesis supervisor or instructors directly, or the MHRM Programme Coordinator. - The Panel learned from interviews that at-risk students are identified by their CGPA through the SIS, although a report of these students is not generated for the MHRM programme.
+The Panel was informed during interviews that MBA students make limited use of academic advising resources, preferring to contact their thesis supervisor or instructors directly, or the MBA Programme Coordinator. - The Panel learned from interviews that at-risk students are identified by their CGPA through the SIS, although a report of these students is not generated for the MBA programme.
 The Panel requested information about the number of at-risk students on the programme over the last three years and was provided with data by semester.
-The highest number of at-risk students was in Fall of 2019-2020 and 2020-2021 (7 students in both semesters).
-With only 38 students enrolled in the programme, this represents almost 20% of the total students.
-The limited use of academic advising and regular follow-up of students on the MHRM programme, as detailed above, may have contributed to this.
-Therefore, the Panel recommends that CoB should deploy the existing academic advising procedures more effectively in order to reduce the number of at-risk students on the programme. - The adequacy and student satisfaction with student support services is assessed using institutional survey instruments such as the Student Experience Survey and the Exit Survey, however, these surveys do not collect programme-specific data, and some have not been administered in postgraduate programmes (see Indicator 4.4).
+The highest number of at-risk students was in Fall of 2018-2019 (22 students).
+By Fall of 2021-2022, this number had dropped to eight, however it remains comparatively high with only 38 students enrolled in the programme.
+The limited use of academic advising and regular follow-up of students on the MBA programme, as detailed above, may have contributed to this.
+Therefore, the Panel recommends that CoB should deploy the existing academic advising procedures more effectively in order to reduce the number of at-risk students on the programme. - The adequacy and student satisfaction with student support services is assessed using institutional survey instruments such as the Student Experience Survey and the Exit Survey, however, these surveys do not collect programme-specific data, and some have not been administered in postgraduate programmes (see also Indicator 4.4).
 Nevertheless, staff interviewed during the Site Visit were able to provide examples of general improvements that had been made to support services in response to student feedback, including assisting students with accessing library resources remotely during the pandemic and providing IT support during online teaching.